 Charlie says he has asked friends, family and neighbours to save their containers for him.
 “Mum helped me write a letter explaining the project, and we included a photo of me so people would know who I was,” he says.
 “Then Mum and I did a letterbox drop in our local streets.”

-Five households have become strong supporters and leave their bottles and cans out for Charlie every fortnight.
+Five households have become strong supporters and leave their bottles and cans out for Charlie every fortnight for recycling.
 “There is one generous lady who will often come out and say ‘hello’ when she sees me collecting the containers,” says Charlie.
 “I also get Mum to help me write regular update letters with more photos, so my neighbours can see how much of a difference the project is making.”

 Since beginning his fundraising in January this year, Charlie has returned around 3,000 containers to his local Return-It Cash-back Depot in Phillip – and raised $300.
 A little bit goes into his savings account, but mostly the money goes towards gifts for children in the hospital – he and his mum go shopping together so he can choose which toys to buy.